DeepSourceCorp/good-first-issue/README.md

 Good First Issue has two components — the front-end app built with Nuxt.js and a data population script written in Python.

-To contribute new features and changes to the website, you would want to run the app locally.
+To contribute new features or make changes to the website, you’ll need to run the app locally.
 Please follow these steps:

 1. Clone the project locally.
 Make sure you have Python 3 and a recent version of Node.js installed on your computer.